Telecommunications in the Cook Islands

 Telecommunications in the Cook Islands is limited by the country's low population and isolation, like most countries and territories in Oceania.
 There is only one major television broadcasting station and six radio stations.
-However, most residents have a main line or mobile phone.
+However, most Cook Islands residents have a main line or mobile phone.
 Its telecommunications are mainly provided by Telecom Cook Islands, who is currently working with O3b Networks, Ltd. for faster Internet connection.
 Telecom Cook Islands was majority owned by Spark New Zealand until 2015, when it sold its interest to Teleraro Limited.

 Telephone

 Telecom Cook Islands is the islands' main telephone system and offers international direct dialling, Internet, email, fax, and Telex.
 Telecom Cook Islands was majority owned by Spark New Zealand until February 2015, when Spark sold its 60% interest for approximately NZ$23 million (US$17.3 million) to Teleraro Limited, which was 75% owned by Bluesky Samoa.
 In 2019 Amalgamated Telecom Holdings (ATH) of Fiji bought a controlling stake in the Bluesky group, which gives ATH control of Telecom Cook Islands.
 Since 2020 Telecom Cook Islands has had the trading name of Vodafone Cook Islands.

 In July 2012, there were about 7,500 main line telephones, which covers about 98% of the country's population.
 There were approximately 7,800 mobile phones in 2009.
 The individual islands are connected by a combination of satellite earth stations, microwave systems, and very high frequency and high frequency radiotelephone; within the islands, service is provided by small exchanges connected to subscribers by open wire, cable, and fibre-optic cable.
 For international communication, they rely on the satellite earth station Intelsat.

 In 2003, the largest island of Rarotonga started using a GSM/GPRS mobile data service system with GSM 900 by 2013 3G UMTS 900 was introduce covering 98% of Rarotonga with HSPA+.
 In March 2017 4G+ launch in Rarotonga with LTE700 (B28A) and LTE1800 (B3).

 Mobile service covers Aitutaki GSM/GPRS mobile data service system in GSM 900 from 2006 to 2013 while in 2014 3G UMTS 900 was introduce with HSPA+ stand system.
 In March 2017 4G+ also launch in Aitutaki with LTE700 (B28A).

 The rest of the Outer Islands (Pa Enua) mobile was well establish in 2007 with mobile coverage at GSM 900 from Mangaia 3 villages (Oneroa, Ivirua, Tamarua), Atiu, Mauke, Mitiaro, Palmerston in the Southern Group (Pa Enua Tonga) and the Northern Group (Pa Enua Tokerau) Nassau, Pukapuka, Rakahanga, Manihiki 2 Village (Tukao, Tauhunu) and Penrhyn 2 villages (Omoka Tetautua).

 The Cook Islands uses the country calling code +682.